 If you screenshot one thing from this guide.

-1. Kill the bad approved tool.
-The “official” AI that your broad middle uses once and gives up on is teaching them that AI does not work.
+- Kill the bad approved tool.
+The “official” AI that your broad middle uses once and gives up on is teaching them that AI doesn’t work.
 Replace it with the one your power users already chose.

-2. Fund the disposition, not the average.
-Concentrate budget on the top decile.
+- Fund the champions, not the average.
+Concentrate budget on the people who already have leverage.
 Give them tools, API, and a mandate to produce reusable artifacts.
 They are your distribution channel.
+Where you don’t have a champion in a function, that’s a hiring brief, not a training brief.
+See Selecting Talent.

-3. Redesign three workflows.
+- Redesign three workflows.
 Not thirty.
-Three specific recurring workflows, one per function, thirty-day clock, written outputs.
+Three specific recurring workflows, one per function, thirty-day clock, written outputs, owned by the function’s champion.
 Depth beats breadth at 2.1 to 1.

-5. Audit and act, every quarter.
-Kill the idle seats, fund the active ones, ask the top decile what they need, deliver in thirty days.
+- Audit and act, every quarter.
+Kill the idle seats, fund the active ones, ask your champions what they need, deliver in thirty days.

-Notice what is not on the list.
+Notice what isn’t on the list.
 Mandatory training.
-AI champions networks with no authority.
+AI champions networks (the corporate kind, with a logo and no authority, which is not the same thing as the actual champions named above).
 Centers of Excellence.
 Enablement modules.
 AI-fluency certifications.
-None of these have moved a usage curve in any company I have looked at.
+None of these have moved a usage curve.
 They produce attendance and the appearance of action.
-They do not produce adoption.
+They don’t produce adoption.

-This does not mean training has zero role.
+This doesn’t mean training has zero role.
 Once the first three workflows are redesigned and the manager signal is set, a tight, role-specific, hands-on session for the team running that new workflow is useful.
 Forty-five minutes, not six hours.
 Run by the person who redesigned the workflow, not by an external vendor.
 Anchored to the artifact, not to the abstract concept of “prompt engineering.”
 That is training that works.
-It is also a tenth the cost of the program your HR head proposed.
+It’s also a tenth the cost of the program your HR head proposed.

-In your top-performing team, identify the single recurring workflow that consumes the most weekly time and is currently bottlenecked at a step a model can plausibly do.
-Pick the most leveraged person on that team.
-Hand them the workflow, a thirty-day clock, the budget for whatever tool they need, and a clear deliverable: a written description of the redesigned process, the prompt and tool stack, and the new cycle time.
+Where you can name a champion, find the single recurring workflow on that team that consumes the most weekly time and is currently bottlenecked at a step a model can plausibly do.
+Hand the workflow to the champion, with a thirty-day clock, the budget for whatever tool they need, and a clear deliverable: a written description of the redesigned process, the prompt and tool stack, and the new cycle time.

-Tell them you will personally walk through their result with them on day thirty.
+Tell them you’ll personally walk through their result with them on day thirty.
 Then do it.

-You will get one of two outcomes.
+You’ll get one of two outcomes.
 Either the workflow is meaningfully faster, in which case you have your first internal case study, your first piece of reusable IP, and your first concrete data point for the rest of the org.
-Or it is not, and you have learned something specific about where the current generation of tools does not yet have fit for your business.
-Both outcomes are more valuable than another quarter of training attendance reports.
+Or it isn’t, and you’ve learned something specific about where the current generation of tools doesn’t yet fit your business.
+Both are more valuable than another quarter of training attendance reports.

 The point of an adoption program is not to spread AI across every desk.
-It is to find the workflows where AI changes the work, redesign them, and let the manager signal carry the practice across the rest of the org.
-The training you would have run will then either become unnecessary or finally have something concrete to teach.
+It is to find the workflows where AI changes the work, give them to the champion, and let the manager signal carry the practice across the rest of the org.